 The Trustees regularly review the risks to which the charity is exposed, so that reasonable measures are taken to reduce and manage them and to obtain insurance cover where this is financially sensible.
 A risk review procedure is in place to identify the most significant risks and the Trustees check that appropriate remedial action has been taken.
 A revised Risk Management framework was put in place adopting best practice from the April 2017 Mazars Charity Conference and guidance from the Charity Commission.
-We are advised on Health and Safety issues by an external consultancy firm.
-Thirtyone:eight (formerly CCPAS) advise us on safeguarding.
+We are advised on Health and Safety issues by an external HS specialist.